sourcesnow/xpspl/docs/install.rst

 C Judy 1.0.4
 PECL Judy 0.1.4

 The Judy library demonstrates improving the database by giving storage a linear average performance of 39us per write to a tested 262144.

-The Judy C library is bundled in the ``library`` folder with XPSPL.

 For installation of Judy C see the README.